jayeshchoudhary/express-validator-example/readme.md

 When working with Node.js it is very common to receive data in `request (body, query, params)`, and based on that data we perform some operations on DB and return the results.

-Since the data will be coming from external resources like Client-side UI (browsers), programs that consume our API, Postman (API testing client) etc. so we need to make sure that the data we are receiving should be properly validated before passing it to the controller or DB.
+Since the data will be coming from external resources like Client-side UI (browsers), programs that consume our API, Postman (API testing client) etc. hence we need to make sure that the data we are receiving should be properly validated before passing it to the controller or DB.

 In this tutorial, we will be taking a look at the best and easiest way to validate request data using [express-validator](https://express-validator.github.io/docs/) package